Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 10 Januari 2025 02.19.22 UTC
+- WIB: Jumat, 10 Januari 2025 03.26.18 UTC
-- WITA: Jumat, 10 Januari 2025 03.19.22 UTC
+- WITA: Jumat, 10 Januari 2025 04.26.18 UTC
-- WIT: Jumat, 10 Januari 2025 04.19.22 UTC
+- WIT: Jumat, 10 Januari 2025 05.26.18 UTC

 Kutipan Inspiratif:
-"Everybody is a genius.
-But if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid."
+"Don't get me wrong, there are sometimes if I go and see a really funny comedy, that I wished I had smoked a joint.
+I'll be honest with you.
+That's the truth."

-Kategori: inspirational
+Kategori: funny